 The town within the town

 Most of the capitol’s companion buildings are neoclassical in style.
-Architects struggled for generations with the question of which style best conveys the power and the permanence of government.
+Architects struggled for generations with the question of which architectural style best conveys the power and the permanence of government.
 In Illinois as elsewhere, the usual answer has been some form of neoclassicism.
-Since the construction of the first state bank in Old Shawneetown, a temple of finance in the Greek Revival style built in 1840, that approach has been affirmed again and again.
+Since the construction of the first state bank in Old Shawneetown, a temple of finance in the Greek Revival style built in 1840, that preference has been affirmed again and again.

 The Beaux-Arts style was another, later expression of the neo-classical impulse.
 One could argue that the Beaux-Arts was an Illinois style.
 The “White City” that so dazzled visitors to the World's Columbian Exposition of 1893 in Chicago was done mostly in Beaux-Arts style.
 This heavily ornamented version of the classical style as taught by the Ecole des Beaux Arts in Paris became influential in the U.S. in the late 19th century.
 It was a bit retrograde even when it was new—Illinois’ greatest architects, Louis Sullivan and Frank Lloyd Wright, railed against it, the latter dismissing the buildings in that style as “Frenchite pastry.”